tylermurphy534/KenBot/readme.md

 ###### Accent Color
 This is the RGB color value the bot uses when sending embeds.

-# Database Configuations
+# Database Configurations
 ###### Host
 This is the hostname where the **mariadb** database server is run.
-Yes you must be running mariadb or anything else that is compatiable.
+Yes you must be running mariadb or anything else that is compatible.
 ###### Port
-Usally 3306 by debault unless you changed it
+Usually 3306 by default unless you changed it
 ###### Username / Password
 This is the login information for your database
 ###### Databse Name